-Trump calls Zelensky ‘dictator’: What’s behind escalating war of words?
+Trump calls Zelenskyy ‘dictator’: What’s behind escalating war of words?

 The war of words between the two leaders intensified after Trump spoke to Russian President Vladimir Putin last week and agreed to hold talks with Moscow without the involvement of Kyiv and Europe.

-A miffed Zelenskyy asserted that Ukraine, with European nations, needed to be represented at the peace talks.
+A miffed Zelenskyy asserted that Ukraine, with European nations, needed to be represented at Riyadh talks.

 Trump’s overture to Putin has stunned European leaders who believe the Russian leader cannot be trusted.
-They fear a Ukraine deal without them would leave Europe vulnerable to Russia aggression.
+They fear a Ukraine deal without them would leave Europe vulnerable to Russian aggression.

 On Wednesday, Zelenskyy accused the Trump administration of bringing Moscow out of isolation.
 He said Russia could not be trusted.